HuskyProfile/.github/profile/README.md

 ## Description

-Developed and deployed a node.js scalable application in AWS Platform using CloudFormation, S3, Lambda functions, IAM, VPC, Route53, CodeDeploy, RDS, DynamoDB, SNS, SES, CloudWatch, & EKS.
+Husky Profile is a node.js scalable application developed and deployed in AWS Platform using CloudFormation and other resources like S3, Lambda functions, SNS, SES etc. <br/>
+This application allows northeastern community members to provide their basic profile details.

 ## Repositories

 1. webservice - for nodejs javascript backend code
 2. infrastructure - for cloudformation infrastructure as code
 3. serverless - for lambda function
-(for links please scroll down)
+<br/>(for links please scroll down)

 ## AWS Resources Used